niroopreddym/ToDoList/README.md

 ## History

-    1. Basics states and Props and creating Components maintaining state
+    1. Basics states and Props and creating Components maintaining state.
+    2. Added functionality for edit, delete and finish actions for each todo.